-DATE: June 7, 2022 то: Mayor Butt and Members of the City Council FROM: Joe Leach, PE, Director of Public Works Patrick Phelan, Infrastructure Administrator Subject: Presentation of Draft Local Roadway Safety Plan FINANCIAL IMPACT: Development of the plan was funded through a Local Roadway Safety Plan (LRSP) grant of \$72,000 by the California Department of Transportation (Caltrans) and a local match of \$8,000.
-PREVIOUS COUNCIL ACTION: City Council adopted a resolution to accept and appropriate the funds and to authorize the development of the plan on December 15, 2020.
+1 DATE: July 19, 2022 TO: Mayor Butt and Members of the City Council FROM: Joe Leach, PE, Director of Public Works Patrick Phelan, Infrastructure Administrator Subject: Final Approval of the Local Roadway Safety Plan FINANCIAL IMPACT: Development of the plan was funded through a Local Roadway Safety Plan (LRSP) grant of \$72,000 by the California Department of Transportation (Caltrans) and a local match of \$8,000.
+An approved LRSP will make the City eligible for Highway Safety Improvement Program funds.
+PREVIOUS COUNCIL ACTION: On June 7, 2022, City staff and consultants presented the draft Local Roadway Safety Plan and received comments from the City Council and public.
 STATEMENT OF THE ISSUE: The City of Richmond and Contra Costa County have completed multiple safety-related plans with more in progress, and this Local Roadway Safety Plan is an exciting opportunity to bring together multiple streams of work for a comprehensive picture of safety in Richmond.
 Input was sought from an advisory group consisting of staff from the City of Richmond and partner public agencies.
 Fehr & Peers assisted the City of Richmond in preparing the plan.
-RECOMMENDED ACTION: RECEIVE presentation of draft Local Roadway Safety Plan; and PROVIDE feedback - Public Works Department (Joe Leach/Patrick Phelan 510-307-8111).
-This item was continued from the May 24, 2022, meeting.
+RECOMMENDED ACTION: ADOPT a resolution approving the Local Roadway Safety Plan - Public Works (Joe Leach/Patrick Phelan 307- 8111).